MartinaMaurice/MartinaMaurice/README.md

 ## About Me

-I'm a Software Engineering student and Full Stack Developer passionate about building modern, efficient, and user-focused applications.
+I'm a **Software Engineer** with a strong foundation in application, web, and mobile development.
+I focus on building scalable, efficient, and user-centered solutions that turn ideas into practical digital products.

-I enjoy working across both frontend and backend development, creating smooth user experiences, building reliable systems, and continuously improving the way I write and structure code.
+I enjoy working across the full development stack — from crafting responsive interfaces to designing backend logic, managing databases, and applying software engineering best practices to write clean, maintainable code.

-Currently, I’m gaining real-world experience as a Full Stack Developer Intern, working with Angular and Laravel in a collaborative development environment.
+I’m passionate about solving real-world problems through technology, learning continuously, and contributing to impactful projects in dynamic development environments.

 ---